jublslee/multiFidelityNN/README.md

 Note that there might be slight modification of the specific domain size due to computational cost throughout the project application.

+As for the test, training, and validation data sets, we randomly split the generated data as the generated data is just simply simulated data.
+Specifically, the current test and training data set on the repository is split by 50:50 of the sampled data.
+Including the validation data set, we start with initial split ratio: (60:20:20 = training:validation:testing) and make modifications as we proceed with the project.

 [Source]

 [1] arXiv:1903.00104 [physics.comp-ph]